 If you are staying in, say, Kazimierz, you wil want to go by tram.

-Ditto if you are going to my favourite part of Cracow, Nowa Huta.
+Ditto if you are going to my favourite part of Kraków, Nowa Huta.

 There are 20 minute, 40 minute, 60 minute tickets, two journey tickets and day tickets.
 For Kazimierz, a 20 minute ticket is fine.
 The same goes for Nowa Huta.

-Departing Cracow - The easiest ways into the station
+Departing Kraków Główny station - the easiest ways into the station

 Getting in - through the mall or through the secret entrance